h3x/dotfiles/README.md

     ~/.cache/nvim

 have to look into it more. might be fun.

+---

+Make the dbeaver-connect script but for datagrip

+---

+Tenant remote database automatic connect thingy

+---

 ## License
 Unless otherwise marked, everything in this repo is licenced under the WTFPL license terms